An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: Preliminaries

-To formalize the MIS problem, a binary variable \( x_v \) for each vertex \( v \in V \) is introduced \cite{QAOA,MLI}, where \( x_v = 1 \) if \( v \) belongs to the independent set \( V_s \), and \( x_v = 0 \) otherwise.
+To formalize the MIS problem, a binary variable \( x_v \) for each vertex \( v \in V \) is introduced \cite{QAOA,MLI}, where \( x_v = 1 \) if \( v \) belongs to the vertex subset \( V_s \), and \( x_v = 0 \) otherwise.
 A particular configuration of the vertices in the independent set can thus be represented by a bitstring \( x = x_1 x_2 \dots x_n \), where each bit corresponds to whether a vertex is included in the independent set or not.
 There are \( 2^n \) possible ways to assign values to the bits in \( x \).